Demonstration of a 1820 channel multiplexer for transition-edge sensor bolometers

 To evaluate the impact of the readout on total sensitivity, we compare to the other two key noise sources: thermal fluctuation noise in the bolometer weak link and photon statistics.
 We measure the detector thermal fluctuation noise at a bath temperature of 300 mK with the detectors biased to a median $R/R_n$ = 0.54(0.58) for the 90(150) GHz detectors, removing the relatively small measured contribution from the readout in quadrature.
 The distributions of these measured detector and readout noise contributions are shown in the right panel of Figure~\ref{fig:sensitivity}, where we have assumed the high loop gain limit for each detector's power-to-current responsivity: $dI/dP = -1/(I_{TES}(R_{TES}-R_{sh}))$.
 We also show estimated photon noise levels for the AliCPT-1 observatory \cite{salatino2020design} as an example relevant application.
 As readout, detector, and photon noise are uncorrelated, they add in quadrature and the net impact on sensitivity is small.
 Our multiplexer would increase the total NEP by only 3.6\% over a hypothetical experiment with no readout noise.

 As mentioned earlier, the internal quality factors of the resonators are lower than expected.
 In fact, $Q_i$ was observed to be $\sim$2x larger during testing without detectors, degrading only after wire bonding the inputs of the multiplexer chips to the detectors and intermediate wiring traces as shown on the left in Figure~\ref{fig:degradation}.
 Subsequent bond removal tests showed that any electrical connection to the signal input coils of each mux channel is sufficient to induce this effect.
 Combined with the observation that a few resonators not coupled to SQUIDs also consistently have higher $Q_i$ and do not change with the bonding configuration of adjacent channels, we conclude that the loss mechanism results from unmodeled microwave effects in the coupling circuitry between the TES input coil and the resonator.
 The impact of the reduced $Q_i$ is twofold: it reduces the readout sensitivity to TES signals, elevating the overall noise level, and it enhances a sub-dominant contribution to the total noise level from the forest of 3$^{\mathrm{rd}}$-order intermodulation products.
 Both effects are visible in the right panel of Figure~\ref{fig:degradation}.
 Future designs may be able to achieve lower noise by mitigating this source of resonator loss.
+Possible avenues include performing a dedicated study to identify a more optimal wiring layout which does not induce as much resonator loss, reducing the sensitivity to $Q_i$ by decreasing $Q_c$ (trading reduced noise for either increased crosstalk or a reduced multiplexing factor), and/or improving the ground distribution via vertical spring-loaded pins.